BEng Hons Mechanical Engineering (Bahrain)

 Mathematical Modelling & Analysis

-This class develops a general approach to the solution of engineering problems and involves mathematical modelling, numerical methods and the application of computer software.
-A wide range of engineering topics is presented and includes problems in structures, dynamics, fluids and heat transfer to emphasise the general applicability of the solution processes with practical application using Mathcad.
+This module aims to develop the general approach to the solution of engineering problems and involves mathematical modelling, numerical methods and the application of computer software.
+A wide range of engineering topics is presented and includes problems in structures, dynamics, fluids and heat transfer to emphasise the general applicability of the solution processes.
+The integration of mathematical techniques and the use of the computer as an essential tool in the modelling, simulation and solution of problems in engineering is an important objective of the module.

 Materials Engineering & Design

-The class aims to provide basic concepts of material science and engineering for mechanical design and materials selection.
-Topics include: the structure of solids, strength and stiffness of engineering materials, metals and alloys, strengthening mechanisms and heat treatment, ductile and brittle failure, elasticity, plasticity and creep, fracture toughness, linear elastic fracture mechanics and fatigue.
+The module aims to provide basic concepts of material science and engineering for mechanical design and materials selection.
+Topics include: the structure of solids, strength and stiffness of engineering materials, metals and alloys, strengthening mechanisms and heat treatment.
+The module also addresses non-metallic materials (ceramics, polymers and composites) and sustainability and environmental considerations in the selection of materials and the design of engineering systems.

 Mechanical Engineering Design 2

 The study of engineering design continues to develop understanding of the design process and effective design procedures.
 This module aims to cover two aspects of mechanical design.
-Firstly, to develop competency in mechanism design using the PTC Creo software suite including part creation, assembly and drawing creation competencies.
-Secondly, to develop competency in materials selection for engineering design, using the CES Selector software.
+Firstly, to develop competency in mechanism design using the SOLIDWORKS software suite, including part creation, assembly and drawing creation competencies.
+Secondly, to develop competency in materials selection for engineering design, using the Ansys Granta EduPack.
+As part of this module, students undertake the Certified SOLIDWORKS Associate Exam (CSWA) for an externally recognised qualification.

 Mathematics 2M